 Between 7.1 and 9.6 km (10 km course)

 The finish is on a grass sports field (last 200 metres)

 - 5 km course is on road except for the final 200 metres on a grass sports field

 - Please make correct selection on entry (online) if you are a wheelchair entrant

 - *UKA Affiliated entries must quote UKA URN on entry

 Prizes for 1st, 2nd and 3rd overall, first in each category below

 Club teams (UKA Affiliated) male and female.

-Jim Jervis prize for under 22 male and female (not on 10 km).
+Jim Jervis prize for under 22 male and female (not on 5 km or 10 km).